swiss-territorial-data-lab/proj-dqry/config/README.md

 A config file dedicated to set the parameters of the detectron2 algorithm is also provided: `detectron2_config_dqry.yaml`

- A synthetic list of command lines to run the whole project can be found at the end of the document.
+ A synthetic list of command lines to run the whole project can be found [here](../README.md).

 ## Python libraries